 Refund checks are issued to students when excess funds exist on their accounts after crediting Title IV funds.
 If a credit balance appears on your account as a result of these disbursements, the Student Accounts Office will process a refund within 10 to 14 days.
 When a student receives their refund depends on the refund method they have selected using their Benedictine University MyOne Money Card at www.MyOneMoney.com.
-The MyOne Money Card will be mailed to the student's home address on file with Benedictine University.
-Once the student has received their card in the bright GREEN envelope from Higher One, the student must login using their MyOne Money Card 16-digit card number.
+The MyOne Money Card, along with a personal code, will be mailed to the student's home address on file with Benedictine University.
+Once the student has received their card in the bright GREEN envelope from Higher One, the student must login using either the personal code given or their MyOne Money Card 16-digit card number.
 You are not required to open a OneAccount from Higher One, however you MUST make a choice for your preferred method of receiving the refund (debit card, electronic transfer to another bank of your choice or paper check sent via mail).
 If you did not receive a card, please call the Student Accounts Office at (630) 829-6503 to request a new one.
 If your card was previously activated, you may request a replacement card by logging into HigherOneCard.com.
 Please note, there is a fee for replacing cards that have already been activated.
-To learn more about the MyOne Money Card, visit www.MyOneMoney.com.
+To learn more about the MyOne Money Card, visit MyOneMoney.com.

-If you have withdrawn from a class, resulting in a credit of tuition to your student account, you may request a refund of this credit by completing the form found here: http://www.ben.edu/campus resources/studentaccounts/upload/REFUND-REQUEST-2014.pdf.
+If you have withdrawn from a class, resulting in a credit of tuition to your student account, you may request a refund of this credit by completing the form found here: ben.edu/campus_resources/studentaccounts/upload/REFUND-REQUEST-2014.pdf.